-Dudley encourages developers to enter into an early dialogue with the Planning Authority to clarify the nature and scale of planning obligations likely to be sought, including the value of any financial contributions.
-For large or strategic developments the Council operates a Development Team Approach to discuss development concepts.

-The Council is committed to offering pre-application advice.
+- 2.0.6 Dudley encourages developers to enter into an early dialogue with the Planning Service to clarify the nature and scale of planning obligations likely to be sought, including the value of any financial contributions.
+For large or strategic developments the Council operates a Development Team Approach to discuss development concepts. - 2.0.7 The Council is committed to offering pre-application advice.
 On proposed developments where planning obligations are likely to be required, developers are encouraged to discuss the requirements in pre-application discussions so that the details and level of obligations can be established prior to the submission of a planning application.
+Where appropriate this will include engagement with external partners and stakeholders.

-Investing time and resources at the pre-application stage can help speed up the planning process and aid delivery of planning obligations.
+2.0.8 Investing time and resources at the pre-application stage can help speed up the planning process and aid delivery of planning obligations.